 Immediate Effects: Fear triggers the fight or flight response, and people decide whether to let the fear take control, or make a split second decision to run.
 Do they fight?
 Do they try to minimize the impact of the fear?
 Does the fear roll them over to the point of not being able to respond and they freeze?
 Looking back in time, some may be satisfied or have regrets about how the crisis was managed.
 It depends on how people feel about how they responded during that moment of crisis.
-While fear is not at all a desirable feeling, understanding the way we react to it is fundamental.
-The knowledge that understanding provides helps us realize that we are capable of taking sensible steps even in the toughest, most terrifying situations.
+While fear is not at all a desirable feeling, understanding the way we react to it is fundamental along with a basic understanding of the Central Nervous System is important.
+The knowledge this understanding provides helps people realize that they are capable of taking sensible steps even in the toughest, most terrifying situations.

 In the immediate aftermath of a terrifying event, it is expected to experience fear.
 People process and react to terrifying events differently.
 These reactions depend on past experiences (past traumas), expectations of the present, and future concerns of a traumatic event happening again.
 Initially, we would all tend to wonder if the same type of event could happen again, and we would try to think of different ways protect ourselves in the future.
 Sometimes people replay the terrifying event in their minds as if it is a tribute, and gradually the fear, and memory fades within a short period of time.